I used to think the Environmental Working Group was a reputable, trustworthy source of information.

 DO YOU SEE WHERE I’M HEADING WITH THIS?
 0.833 ppm is a minuscule fraction of the EPA’s 30 ppm limit.
 Meaning, you’d have to eat a ton of Cheerios to even come close to 30 ppm.
 It literally wouldn’t even be possible.
 And for those of you who are going to come @ me about accumulation of this chemical, know that glyphosate is poorly absorbed and mostly excreted within hours of consumption.

 Now that I’ve broken the numbers down, you can see how small they really are and how far away they are from the EPA threshold, even in the ‘contaminated’ foods.

 The EWG recommends organic cereals to mitigate the glyphosate ‘risk’, but this is also a great time for me to mention that the EWG receives funding from organic cereal manufacturers such as Nature’s Path.
 Hmmm.
 Isn’t that interesting.
 They conveniently neglect to be transparent about this relationship in any of their literature.

 This is the same sort of twisted truth that the EWG uses in their Dirty Dozen list: cooking the numbers to make things seem worse than they really are, just to fit their agenda.
 All scare tactics, no substance.

-The media has blown this out of proportion as usual.
-‘Full of glyphosate’, pfffft.
+The media and wellness influencers have blown this out of proportion as usual.

-Organic foods aren’t sprayed with synthetic pesticides (such as glyphosate), but they do contain pesticides.
+Organic foods aren’t sprayed with synthetic herbicides (such as glyphosate), but they do contain pesticides.
 Even deadly ones.